Securing data through a backup

 Entry And Exit Criteria in Software Testing

-Software testing plays an important role in the overall software lifecycle.
+Software testing (or QA testing) plays an important role in the overall software lifecycle.
 Testing is an important part of the process, as it determines the success of products, and what is required from them.
-Software testing can help meet the technical and business requirements of the organization to not only anticipate errors, but to fix them in time.
+Software testing can help meet the technical and business requirements of the organization to not only anticipate software issues and errors but to fix them in time.

 The software testing lifecycle or STLC is similar to the software development life cycle, only that it is heavily focused on software testing and design.
-The STLC is based on a sequence of design activities conducted to ensure that all software related goals and objectives are met by stakeholders in the organization.
-STLC involved stakeholders from across the board and verifies their activities.
+The STLC is based on a sequence of design activities conducted to ensure that all software-related goals and objectives are met by stakeholders in the organization.
+STLC involves stakeholders from across the board and verifies their activities.

-Contrary to what most people think of it, software testing isn’t just a single step in its own.
-However, software testing is made out of different steps and actions joined together.
-Software testing consists of multiple technologies coming together to achieve a single objective.
+Contrary to what most people think of it, software testing isn’t just a single step.
+Rather, software testing is made out of different steps and actions joined together.
+Software testing consists of multiple technologies combined together to achieve a single objective.

 Determinants of Entry and Exit Criteria in Software Testing

 Business associates determine software testing protocols at an entry or project level.
 The project goes through multiple stages and processes of the organization.
-It is necessary for organizations to run a detailed testing program at entry and exit points of each testing sphere.
+Organizations must run a detailed testing program at the entry and exit points of each testing sphere.
+This process ensures the identification of anomalies and efficient software troubleshooting, resulting in optimal solution quality.

 The test strategy or plan usually determines the software testing criteria at entry and exit points.
 The software testing methodology determines the testing approach.
 Some of the considerations for the testing methodology are mentioned below:

-• The testing plan in place, along with the length and breadth of the project.
+• The testing plan is in place, along with the length and breadth of the project.

-Generally speaking, the entry and exit software testing criteria is determined across four levels of the testing process:
+Generally speaking, the entry and exit software testing criteria are determined across four levels of the testing process:

 • Integration Testing